OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaTimeSource.rst

     .. cpp:function:: OcaStatus GetSyncStatus(OcaTimeSourceSyncStatus &SyncStatus)

         Gets the synchronization status of this time source.
-The return value indicates whether the value was successfully retrieved.

         This method has id ``3.10``.